 Flock’s Canvas Talisman

 As a Poison user, you want to be able to inflict your chosen status effect on your enemies as soon as possible.
 The quicker this happens, the quicker your foes start losing their health.
-So what better item to recommend for such a build, than the Flock’s Canvas Talisman.

 This works by increasing the potency of all your Incantations by a massive 8%.
-And in terms of Poison spells, this means that they cause buildup much faster than usual.
+In terms of Poison spells, this means that they cause buildup much faster than usual.
 The entire thing is pretty straightforward, and the only thing of note is that the Talisman does not work for support spells.

 Kindred of Rot’s Exultation

-It also only lasts for 20 seconds, but that doesn’t matter because you can quickly re-apply Poison in a heartbeat.
-So as you attack enemies and build up their meter, you essentially use them to give yourself a boost to your damage.
-It’s honestly perfect for Poison users.
+It increases your attack power by a whopping 20% for any enemy in your vicinity that happens to be poisoned.
+It lasts only 20 seconds, but that doesn’t matter because you can quickly re-apply Poison in a heartbeat.
+So, as you attack enemies and build up their meter, you essentially use them to boost your damage.

 Thanks!
 Do share your feedback with us. ⚡